Smallsite Design provides a few structures to help with fleshing out a workable site. To use these effectively, some planning may help.

 The order of articles listed on the category page can be alphabetical, reverse alphabetical or numeric.
 When numeric, the position number is listed before each headline in the list, but also in the heading of the article page itself.
 Articles of a numerically-listed category also have links to the previous and next articles in the sequence in a special navigation bar at the bottom of the article.

-Articles in a non-default category also have a special navigation bar, with a link to the category listing page, preceded by a Categories link to the subsite's category list.
+Articles in a non-default category also have a special navigation bar above the article header, with a link to the category listing page, preceded by a Categories link to the subsite's category list.
 Also included are subsite category and article totals.
 If the article order is numeric, Previous and Next links to the respective articles in the sequence are also shown.

 Articles are the repository of the information the site is providing.
 There are several special types that help build a useful site.